A Lust for Lists: How to Master the Art of List-Making

 WHAT'S ON YOUR LIST THIS WEEK?

-I have a few oddities this week.
+So, what’s on your list this week?
+I have a few oddities.
 In amongst the usuals of folding washing, the big shop and swimming lessons I have:

 I’d better get on and get some of these ticked off!
 But before I do, what’s the oddest thing on your list?
 We’d love to hear in the comments below.